Career Opportunities - State Special Schools

 Nashville, TN 37214

-- Demonstrates knowledge/skill in the areas of: high and low tech assistive technology related to vision, data collection, task analysis, progress monitoring, daily living skills, assessment, behavior management, organization / planning, and parent relations and teamwork.
+- Demonstrates knowledge/skill in the areas of: data collection, task analysis, progress monitoring, daily living skills, assessment, behavior management, organization / planning, curriculum development, current technology practices relative to students who have vision loss, and parent relations and teamwork.

 - Coordinates data collection and reporting.

-- Works as part of an education/assessment team responsible for identifying, developing, implementing, monitoring and evaluating assistive technology needs for students.
+- Works as part of an education / assessment team responsible for identifying, developing, implementing, monitoring and evaluating individual objectives for assigned students.

 - Coordinates effectively with other service staff in providing student instruction, strategic planning, and positively contributing to co-curricular activities.